SvOlli/USB2Amiga/README.md

 * Do I have to install the Arduino IDE just for flashing? \
   No, precompiled hex-files ready for flashing are included in the directory name "hex".
-There is a tool called [XLoader](https://www.hobbytronics.co.uk/arduino-xloader) that can upload a hex-file as a standalone application.
+There is a Windows tool called [XLoader](https://www.hobbytronics.co.uk/arduino-xloader) that can upload a hex-file as a standalone application.
 "Duemilanove/Nano(ATmega328)" worked for me as the device to upload to.
 Linux users need the command